Gamer08YT/docs/docs/guides/FAQ.md

 :::

-::: details How to configure a proxy (Cloudflare etc)
+::: details How to setup a proxy (e.g. Cloudflare, etc)

-Navigate to the Paymenter admin panel and go to the settings page.
-On the Security tab you can fill in the ips of your proxy server.
+Navigate to **Admin → Settings → Security**.
+Here, you can fill in a single IP address, or a subnet.

 :::

-::: details I changed my Captcha settings and I can't log in anymore If you changed your Captcha settings and now you can't log in anymore, you can disable the Captcha by running the following command:
+::: details I changed my CAPTCHA settings, and now I can not log in You can disable CAPTCHA (it is not recommended to keep this off) by running the following command:

 ```bash
 cd /var/www/paymenter && php artisan app:settings:change captcha disabled